matthewjz-lyonsk6/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In software development, it means that writing clean, straightforward code is often more effective and maintainable than complex solutions.
 Strive to reduce complexity whenever possible, as simplicity enhances readability, scalability, and reduces bugs.
 Always remember, you're not just writing code for computers to execute; you're writing it for other humans to read, understand, and modify."

 Additionally, "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
 This quote reminds us to focus on clear, working code first before optimizing, because often the anticipated bottlenecks are not where the actual performance issues lie.
 And when optimizations are necessary, they should be based on data and profiling, rather than assumptions or guesses.

+# 2024-01-13
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that others (and your future self) can easily understand and modify.
+Strive for clarity over complexity, practice modular design, and remember that less code often accomplishes more when it's well-structured and efficient."

+In essence, a good programmer should aim to solve problems effectively with minimal lines of code, focusing on readability, reusability, and robustness.
+Always consider the bigger picture and potential future changes when crafting solutions today.